 #1 Heat Rash

 Heat rash is the least serious heat-related illness.
 It’s usually more uncomfortable than it is dangerous.
-Heat rash appears on the body in small red blisters, usually on the chest and neck, in the groin area, and in elbow creases.
+Heat rash appears on the body in small red bumps, usually on the chest and neck, in the groin area, and in the elbow creases.
 This heat-related illness occurs when sweat is unable to evaporate from the surface of the skin, which can happen when you’ve spent long hours working and sweating in hot conditions.

 Heat rash is not a dangerous heat-related illness, but it is a good idea to hydrate and move out of the hot weather if you’re experiencing heat rash symptoms.
-To ease discomfort associated with the rash, you can take a cool shower and apply talcum powder to any affected areas.

-#2 Heat Cramps
+#2 Heat Syncope

 Heat cramps most commonly occur in the arms, legs, or abdomen.
 The best way to combat heat cramps is to: